 Wisconsin Bass Fishing

 Wisconsin is home to some very good bass fishing, especially smallmouth.
-You can find both types of bass in most of the warmer waters in the state and smallies in some of the colder waters.
-Ponds, rivers, parks and lakes are likely to produce bass.
+You can find both types of bass in most of the warmer waters and smallies in some of the colder waters.
 Major Wisconsin lakes with healthy populations of bass include Beaver Dam Lake, Big Eau Pleine Reservoir, Big Green Lake, Castle Rock Lake, Chetac Lake, Fence Lake, Geneva Lake, Gile Flowage Lake, Grindstone Lake, Holcombe Flowage, Lac Courte Oreilles, Lac Vieux Desert, Lake Butte des Morts, Lake Chippewa, Lake du Bay, Lake Kegonsa, Lake Koshkonong, Lake Michigan, Lake Monona, Lake Mendota, Lake Onalaska, Lake Pepin, Lake Poygan, Lake Puckaway, Lake Superior, Lake Winnebago, Lake Wissota, Long Lake, Namekagon Lake, Pelican Lake, Petenwell Lake, Pewaukee Lake, Rainbow Flowage, Shawano Lake, Shell Lake, Tomahawk Lake, Trout Lake, Turtle Flambeau Flowage and Willow Reservoir.
+Ponds, rivers, parks and smaller lakes are also likely to produce bass.
+Many of the lakes that ice over in winter provide ice fishing opportunities.

 World record: 22 lbs 4 oz